ecdev456/Nonogram-SE/README.md

 Reminder uses Military Time (24h).

 Under Project 3 -> FinalBuild folder you will have access to all the necessary files that are needed. <br />
+NOTE: have the Current.pro match your .pro file <br />

 //=====================================================================<br />
 # Nonogram-SE